 =LOWER(A1) to change to all lower case: chris edwards

 When working with data originating from other sources, it is common for the data to have leading or trailing spaces which will often affect the success of searches and sorting.
 To display a text entry without any extra spaces at the beginning or end, use the TRIM function as in =TRIM(A1).
-This function will not remove spaces between words in a text entry.
+TRIM strips extra spaces from text, leaving only single spaces between words and no space characters at the start or end of the text.
 You can also nest other functions inside of a TRIM function such as: =TRIM(PROPER(A1)).